lyuts/vim-rtags/README.md

 ### Current limitations
 * There is no support for overridden functions and methods
-* Thre is no support for function argument completion
+* There is no support for function argument completion

 # Notes
 1. This plugin is wip.